Venture Capital

 Fund sizes vary from a few million dollars ($5-$15 MM) for pre-seed investments to several hundred million for later-stage growth funds backed by institutional investors.

-Setting up a fund may vary depending on the stage the fund wants to invest in, the sector or industry, and the performance objectives for its portfolio companies.
+Setting up a fund may vary depending on the stage your fund wants to invest in, the sector or industry, and the performance objectives for its portfolio companies.
 Full-time GPs typically require between $20 MM and $40 MM per head in fund size to cover salaries and expenses, assuming a 2% management fee.

 This article will help emerging fund managers understand the VC business model, set up the management company, and raise capital for their venture capital fund.